AdamMYoung/checkout-test/README.md

 -   `SENTRY_ORG`: Organization the Sentry project belongs to.
 -   `SENTRY_PROJECT`: Name of the project in Sentry.

-The available commands are available:
+First, run `yarn install` to pull down the required packages.
+Then, the available commands are available:

 -   Start Dev Server: `yarn dev`
 -   Run Build: `yarn build`